baker-fi/bakerfi-contracts/README.md

 # Bakerfi Smart Contracts

-Recursive ETH Staking made easy, amplify your yields with recursive based strategies based on lending markets (AAVE v3, ...) and flash loans.
+Unlock higher yields with flexible, low-risk strategies that go beyond just ETH staking.
+Our platform leverages diverse opportunities across liquidity, money markets and defi protocols, allowing you to maximize returns with customized, secure and curated investments.

 ## Features